usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Frame the Solution and Connect to the Acquisition.md

-# DITAP Discovery Sprint Lab \- Week 3/Day 3
+# Discovery Sprint Lab \- Week 3/Day 3

 ## Discovery Sprint Lab \#3: Frame the Solution and Connect to the Acquisition